Monopoly Junior: History

 Parker Brothers began producing Monopoly Junior in 1990, explicitly marketed for players aged five to eight, with a simplified board and game play as compared to the standard Monopoly game.
 The Monopoly Junior board was based on a fair's midway, and featured 16 "amusements" rather than 28 properties.
 Players chose a car token in one of four colors (red roller coaster car, blue bumper car, green flume and yellow carousel horse), and used corresponding colored "ticket booths" (hotel pieces from the standard Monopoly game) to denote ownership of the amusements in lieu of title deeds.
 The game play mechanics are the same as the standard game: players roll a die (a single die, rather than two dice) and move their token clockwise around the board the number of spaces corresponding to the rolled die.

 When players land on a vacant amusement they must purchase the amusement for the price shown on the board; the player cannot decline to buy the amusement, and there is no auction.
 However, as in the standard game, if players have enough money to buy, but not the exact amount or bill, the banker (who also plays) can make change.
 Amusements cannot be improved with houses or hotels as in the standard Monopoly game.
-When a player lands on an amusement owned by an opponent they must pay their opponent the value of the amusement marked on the board.
+When a player lands on an amusement owned by an opponent they must pay their opponent an entrance fee equivalent to the value of the amusement marked on the board.
 If a player lands on one of a pair of amusements of the same color owned by the same player they must pay their opponent double the value of the amusement they landed on.
-Play continues until one of the players is bankrupted; the player with the most cash on hand wins.
+Play continues until only one of the players is bankrupted; the player with the most cash on hand wins.

 In 2013, the game was revised with the board now based on a simplified version of a city rather than a midway.
-The player tokens were replaced with a green car, blue ship, orange cat and black dog.
+The player tokens were replaced with a green car, a blue boat, an orange cat, and a black dog.
 The ticket booths were replaced with "sold signs", cardboard pieces featuring cartoon caricatures of the player tokens.
 The $1, $2, $3, $4 and $5 notes were replaced with single-denomination "Monopoly money" notes, and the prices on the board were denoted with a Monopoly money currency glyph (an uppercase 'M' with two horizontal crossbars) instead of dollars or pounds.
 The board became more reminiscent of the standard Monopoly board, replacing the "Rest Rooms" (or "Café", depending on the version of the board) with "Jail" and "Uncle Pennybag's Loose Change" with "Free Parking".
 The four Railroad spaces, the Fireworks space, the Water Show and two Chance spaces were also eliminated, reducing the board size from 32 spaces to 24.